mbeckem/tiro-website/packages/website/docs/apidocs/files/vm_8h.md

 Attempts to find the exported value with the given name in the specified module.

-The found function value will be stored in the `result` handle, which must not be NULL.
+The found value will be stored in the `result` handle, which must not be NULL.

 Returns `TIRO_ERROR_MODULE_NOT_FOUND` if the specified module was not loaded.
 Returns `TIRO_ERROR_EXPORT_NOT_FOUND` if the module does not contain an exported member with that name.